kubeflow/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

 * **apps**, **common**, **contrib** are a series of independent components  directory containing kustomize packages for deploying Kubeflow components.
 The structure is to align with upstream [kubeflow/manifests](https://github.com/kubeflow/manifests).

-  * `kubeflow/gcp-blueprints` only stores `kustomization.yaml` and `patches` for Google Cloud specific resources.
+  * [kubeflow/gcp-blueprints](https://github.com/kubeflow/gcp-blueprints) repository only stores `kustomization.yaml` and `patches` for Google Cloud specific resources.

-  * `./pull_upstream.sh` will pull `kubeflow/manifests` and store manifests in `upstream` folder of each component in this guide. `kubeflow/gcp-blueprints` repo doesn't store the copy of upstream manifests.
+  * `./pull_upstream.sh` will pull `kubeflow/manifests` and store manifests in `upstream` folder of each component in this guide. [kubeflow/gcp-blueprints](https://github.com/kubeflow/gcp-blueprints) repository doesn't store the copy of upstream manifests.

 * **build** is a directory that will contain the hydrated manifests outputted by the `make` rules, each component will have its own **build** directory.
 You can customize the **build** path when calling `make` command.